TayloverH/Jiajie_Huang_website/README.md

 ## 3. Change the template

-After cloning the repository you just forked and renamed to local, you can change your website as like as you want.
+After **cloning** the repository you just forked and renamed to local, you can change your website as like as you want.

 Structure of the template:

 ![image-20200323155328672](./image/README/image-20200323155328672.png)

-You can change the `.jemdoc` file to customize your website.
+You can change the **`.jemdoc` files** to customize your website.

-There are some links to learn about jemdoc:
+Here are some links on jemdoc:

 - http://jemdoc.jaboc.net/using.html
 - https://www.jianshu.com/p/88ac1961d7d6